Clara Barton: Early life

-Clarissa Harlowe Barton was born on December 25, 1821, in North Oxford, Massachusetts, and was named after the titular character of Samuel Richardson's novel Clarissa.
-Her father was Captain Stephen Barton, a member of the local militia and a selectman (politician) who inspired his daughter with patriotism and a broad humanitarian interest.
-He was a soldier under the command of General Anthony Wayne in his crusade against the Indigenous in the northwest.
+Clarissa Harlowe Barton was born on December 25, 1821, in North Oxford, Massachusetts, a small farming community.
+She was named after the titular character of Samuel Richardson's novel Clarissa.
+Her father was Captain Stephen Barton, a member of the local militia and a selectman who influenced his daughter's patriotism and humanitarianism.
+He was a soldier under the command of General Anthony Wayne in his violent removal of Indigenous peoples in the northwest.
 He was also the leader of progressive thought in the Oxford village area.
 Barton's mother was Sarah Stone Barton.

-When she was three years old, Barton was sent to school with her brother Stephen, where she excelled in reading and spelling.
-At school, she became close friends with Nancy Fitts; she is the only known friend Barton had as a child due to her extreme timidity.
+In 1825, when she was three years old, Barton was sent to school with her brother Stephen, where she reportedly excelled in reading and spelling.
+At school, she became close friends with Nancy Fitts.
+Barton was very timid as a child, and Fitts was her only known childhood friend.

-When Barton was ten years old, she assigned herself the task of nursing her brother David back to health for two years after he fell from the roof of a barn and received a severe head injury.
-She learned how to distribute the prescribed medication to her brother, as well as how to place leeches on his body to bleed him (a standard treatment at the time).
-She continued to care for David long after doctors had given up.
-He made a full recovery.
+Beginning in 1832, when Barton was ten years old, she acted as a nurse to her brother David for two years after he fell from the roof of a barn and sustained a severe head injury.
+In nursing her brother, she learned how to deliver prescription medications and perform the practice of bloodletting, in which blood was removed from the patient by leeches attached to the skin.
+David eventually made a full recovery.

-Her parents tried to help cure her timidity by enrolling her to Colonel Stones High School, but their strategy turned out to be a catastrophe.
-Barton became more timid and depressed and would not eat.
+Barton's parents tried to encourage her to be more outgoing by enrolling her in Colonel Stones High School, but Barton became more timid and depressed and would not eat.
 She was brought back home to regain her health.